fdsolutions/logan/README.md

 # go-logan

-A command ligne scripts organiser written in Go and design for performance and consistency
+A command ligne scripts organiser written in Go, design for performance and consistency

 ## LICENCE

 The MIT License (MIT)

-Copyright (c) 2014, fdsolutions <lionel.firstdeveloper@gmail.com>
+Copyright (c) 2014, fdsolutions

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal